Edwards-R/redlist_docs/docs/wasp/Arachnospila minutula iso. Day 1988.md

 ### Narrative

-The most threatening accepted population decline was inferred at 0% using expert inference (A2).
+ The most threatening accepted population change was inferred at > -30% using expert inference (A2).
 This does not exceed the 30% decline required for qualification as VU.
 The EoO (151,450 km²) exceeds the 20,000 km² VU threshold for criterion B1 and does not satisfy sufficient subcriteria to reach a threat status, and the AoO (704 km²) is below the 2,000 km² VU threshold for criterion B2 but does not satisfy sufficient subcriteria to reach a threat status.
 For Criterion D2, the number of locations was greater than 5 and there is no plausible threat that could drive the taxon to CR or RE in a very short time.
 No information was available on population size to inform assessments against Criteria C and D1; nor were any life-history models available to inform an assessment against Criterion E.

 ### Quantified Attributes
 |Attribute|Result|